Interactive Charts#

 For more information on how to fine-tune selections, including specifying other mouse and keystroke options, see the Vega-Lite Selection documentation.

-Additionally, the dashboarding package Panel includes support for processing Altair selections with custom callbacks.
-See the Panel documentation.
+Additionally, the dashboarding packages Panel and Dash include support for processing Altair selections with custom callbacks.
+See the Panel documentation and the Dash documentation.